alejandros0/ecommerce-funnel-analysis/README.md

 ---

 ## 3. The Dashboard (Final Result)
-This is the final dashboard that summarizes the entire investigation.
-The step-by-step analysis follows below.
+This dashboard summarizes the entire investigation.
+The 5 charts tell the story from identifying the problem to the final root cause.

 ![Full Investigation Dashboard](./images/dashboard_full.png)